SHORTENING HANGING DISTANCE TIP

 If you find you have what seems like the perfect space for a hammock, but the hammock is just a bit too long you can make a quick and simple adjustment to your hammock which will shorten its total length and allow you to use the space.

-The same method can be used if you wish to shorten your hammock to fit into a hammock frame, such as our wooden arc stand as shown in the video.
+The same method can be used if you wish to shorten your hammock to fit into a hammock frame, such as our curved hammock stand of a similar design as shown in the video below.
 You may find with our non-spreader bar Mexican hammocks (double, queen, king, and thick cord hammocks) that you need to make adjustments to it as shown in the video below to avoid hanging too low.

 This technique generally works with all non-spreader bar type hammocks.
 It works quite well with Mexican hammocks as they have long arms cords so can be knotted without affecting the spread of your hammock noticeably.